 \section{Acknowledgements}

-We thank Alexander Pushkarev and Eduardo Ros for their comprehensive comments and suggestions that helped to improve this paper.
-We thank E.~Bazanova for English language editing of this manuscript.
+We thank the anonymous referee and Alan Marscher, Ilya Pashchenko, Alexander Pushkarev, Alexander Plavin and Eduardo Ros for discussions, comprehensive comments and suggestions that helped us improve this paper.
+We thank E.~Bazanova for the English language editing of this manuscript.
 This research was supported by the Russian Science Foundation grant 16-12-10481.
-MP acknowledges support by the Spanish Ministry of Science through Grants PID2019-105510GB-C31, PID2019-107427GB-C33, and from the Generalitat Valenciana through grant PROMETEU/2019/071.
+MP acknowledges support by the Spanish Ministry of Science through Grants PID2019-105510GB-C31, PID2019-107427GB-C33 and from the Generalitat Valenciana through grant PROMETEU/2019/071.
 The observations with the RATAN-600 telescope of the Special Astrophysical Observatory are supported by the Ministry of Science and Higher Education of the Russian Federation.
-The VLBA is an instrument of the National Radio Astronomy Observatory, a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This work made use of the Swinburne University of Technology software correlator, developed as part of the Australian Major National Research Facilities Programme and operated under licence \citep{2011PASP..123..275D}.
+The VLBA is an instrument of the National Radio Astronomy Observatory, a facility of the National Science Foundation operated under the cooperative agreement by Associated Universities, Inc. This work made use of the Swinburne University of Technology software correlator, developed as part of the Australian Major National Research Facilities Programme and operated under licence \citep{2011PASP..123..275D}.
 This research made use of the data from the MOJAVE database, which is maintained by the MOJAVE team \citep{2018ApJS..234...12L} and the University of Michigan Radio Astronomy Observatory.
-This research made use of the NASA’s Astrophysics Data System Bibliographic Services.
+This research made use of NASA’s Astrophysics Data System Bibliographic Services.